SamerSaber/CarND-Behavioral-Cloning-P3_Solution/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model as mentioned above.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I followed the following strategies

+*  Recording more data at the desired spots.
+*  Taking care of the training dataset histogram to be balanced, This will be descriped below.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+* Cropping2D
+* Lambda for normalization
+* Convolution2D(8, 5, 5, subsample=(2, 2), init='he_normal', activation='elu',W_regularizer=regularizers.l2(0.001)))
+* Convolution2D(20, 5, 5, subsample=(2, 2), init='he_normal', activation='elu',W_regularizer=regularizers.l2(0.001)))
+* Convolution2D(35, 5, 5, subsample=(2, 2), init='he_normal', activation='elu',W_regularizer=regularizers.l2(0.001)))
+* Convolution2D(64, 3, 3, subsample=(1, 1), init='he_normal', activation='elu',W_regularizer=regularizers.l2(0.001)))
+* Flatten
+* Dense(100, activation='elu', init='he_normal',W_regularizer=regularizers.l2(0.01)))
+* Dense(50, activation='elu', init='he_normal',W_regularizer=regularizers.l2(0.001)))
+* Dense(20, init='he_normal',W_regularizer=regularizers.l2(0.001)))
+* Dense(1, init='he_normal',W_regularizer=regularizers.l2(0.001)))

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I captured the training dataset as following
+* 4 laps driving in the middle of the road forward direction.
+* 2 laps driving in the middle of the road backward direction.
+* 2 laps recovering from the sides.
+* Recording more data for the rare situations like the bridge and the road with lane line in one side.

+I augmented the data using the following:-
+* Flipping the input image and multiplying the steering angles by -1.
+* Adding the right and left pictures with correction value of .1

+After the collection process, I had the following histogram

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+ So I needed to filter the dataset to have balanced histogram, I filtered it by dividing the data set to 500 pins each pin allowed to have only 25 entry. after filtering the histogram becomes as following

 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.